sgt1796/story_crawler/GPT_crawler/2024-11-19-get_title_and_url.md

 - **Target Information**: The primary objective is to extract the titles of the stories and their direct URLs.
 Additionally, capture the URL for the next page when applicable.

 ## Extraction Guidelines
-1. **Primary Extraction Focus**:
+1. **Title and URL**:
    - Isolate and retrieve only the titles of stories and their respective URLs, excluding any site navigation elements, advertisements, or non-relevant content.
    - Trim any superfluous whitespace surrounding the titles or URLs.
+   - Make sure ALL of the URL and titles except those in ads or recommendation fields are obtained.
+2. **Guide line for locating next page**:
    - Identify and include the URL for the next page of stories, if such exists.
 Usually those are corresponding to a number (2,3,4,etc) or some text such as "next page". **Do not** choose from other source instead of leaving it blank.
-   - Make sure ALL of the URL and titles except those in ads or recommendation fields are obtained.
+   - Don't return any urls that is not present in the text snapshot giving you.
+   - Look for hint for the last page, such as: no next page, and there's no url for any page number larger than the current page.

-2. **Handling Exceptions**:
+3. **Handling Exceptions**:
    - Should the text lack identifiable story titles, return a specific error message: `"Refused: No suitable bedtime stories found."`
    - Bypass any story URLs that redirect incorrectly (e.g., back to the homepage) instead of to the actual story content.

-3. **Output Presentation**:
+4. **Output Presentation**:
    - Format the extracted data as a JSON object.
    - Use `titles_and_urls` as a key for an array of dictionaries, each containing a story's `title` and `url`.
    - Maintain clarity and conciseness in listing titles and URLs.